 Plenty of us know the feeling — the urge to go to the bathroom all the time, yet getting a burning feeling when you try.
-These are two common symptoms of a urinary tract infection (UTI), which happens when bacteria that don’t usually live within the urinary system enter into a part of it.
+These are two common symptoms of a urinary tract infection (UTI), which happens when bacteria that don’t usually live within the urinary system enter a part of it.

-By the age of 24, nearly a third of cisgender women will have had a urinary tract infection at least once and 50% of women will experience at least one in their lifetime.
+By the age of 24, nearly a third of cisgender women will have had a urinary tract infection at least once, and 50% of women will experience at least one in their lifetime.
 An estimated 27% of women who have had a urinary tract infection will have a recurrent episode within six months.

 While there’s no single reason why someone experiences recurrent urinary tract infections, one culprit could be an imbalanced vaginal microbiome.